Sakura and Snow

 "Are you lonely?" he asked.

 Seishirou smiled at the mortal seriousness in Subaru's face.
-"You sound like a phone-sex girl," he replied.
+"You sound like a phone-sex girl," he replied blandly.
 "Are you considering a new occupation?"

 Subaru's mouth tightened.
-He glared into Seishirou's mismatched eyes briefly before turning away.
-Drawing himself up, he gathered the last shreds of his pride around himself, and coldly he informed Seishirou, "I'm leaving."
+He glared at Seishirou briefly before turning away.
+Drawing himself up, he gathered the shreds of his pride around himself and coldly informed Seishirou, "I'm leaving."

 Seishirou didn't bother to reply to the obvious.
-Neither did he trouble himself to follow Subaru with his eyes as the onmyouji left, relying instead on hearing and that "other" awareness of Subaru's presence to track the onmyouji as he walked to the door and struggled into his sneakers.
+Neither did he trouble himself to follow Subaru with his eyes as the onmyouji left, relying instead on hearing and that "other" awareness of Subaru's presence to track him as he walked to the genkan and jammed his feet into his sneakers.
 Seishirou twirled the remote control lightly between his fingers, then tapped the end of it against his cheek as he listened to Subaru take his coat down off the rack and put it on, as he heard the door open.
 The sounds fell silent for a moment.
-Then there was a step, and a second one, and the door closed behind the Sumeragi.
-His presence was receding down the hall.
+Then there was a step, and a second one, and the door closed behind Subaru.
+His presence began receding down the hall.

 It was quiet.

 Seishirou sat in his chair for another minute or so, listening to that stillness.
-Finally, he bestirred himself and smiled a little.
-It was done with at last: Subaru was out of the way, and if it perhaps hadn't gone quite as he'd intended it, well, Subaru was alive, and had plenty of things to think about in the interval before the final day.
+Finally, he bestirred himself and smiled.
+It was done with at last: Subaru was out of the way, and even if it hadn't all gone quite as intended, well, Subaru was alive, and he had plenty of things to think about in the interval before the final day.

 He had reasons enough to live.
-Reasons to fight.
+Reasons enough to fight.
 That much was certain....

 He stopped.

-He stared at the stereo and the featureless walls behind it, unseeing.
+He stared at the stereo and the featureless wall behind it, unseeing.

 The sound of....